HexHive/SyzRisk/framework/README.md

     purposes.

  5. Implement callback functions.
 You can use whatever Python package you want.
-    I recommend to refer to other pattern descriptions for example.
+    I recommend referring to other pattern descriptions for examples.

     - `OnAnalysisBegin()`: called once upon the startup of the matcher engine.
     - `OnCommitBegin()`: called at the beginning of a commit.
 You might want to